pinterest-icon YouTube Facebook Twitter Instagram

 Reflectivity

-When it comes to performance and longevity there is no doubt about it, a gloss topcoat will outperform a satin topcoat.
+When it comes to performance and longevity there is no doubt about it- a gloss topcoat will outperform a satin topcoat.
 Why?
 The most important factor is reflectivity.
-A smooth glossy surface reflects more ultraviolet (UV) light than a less reflective or dull one.
-This is why automotive finishes don't come in satin versions, and why a shiny coat of wax helps retain a vehicle's color.
+A smooth, glossy surface reflects more ultraviolet (UV) light than a less reflective one, like a Satin, or worse, a dull one.
+This is why a vast number of automotive finishes don't come in satin versions, and why a shiny coat of wax helps retain a vehicle's color.

 Cleanliness

 The next factor is cleanliness.
 The smooth, slick surface provided by Advance Gloss sheds dirt easier than the Satin.
-That's because the flatting agent used in the Satin results in microscopic imperfections in the surface of the finish where airborne dust, pollen and pollutants can lodge.
-Although particulates can be removed with a good washing, it takes a bit more effort with a Satin finish than removing dirt from a Gloss surface.
+That's because the flatting agent used in Satin results in microscopic roughness in the surface of the finish where airborne dust, pollen and pollutants can lodge.
+Although particulates can be removed with a good washing, it takes a bit more effort with the Satin finish than removing dirt from the Gloss surface.

 Bee Deterrent